 Check out our Cabinetmaking Safety Videos and more!

 While serving an apprenticeship you acquire skills by combining technical in-school instruction with practical on-the-job training.

-The Joinery Apprenticeship program divides your technical in-school training into four distinct levels, 1 through 4.
+The Cabinetmaking Apprenticeship program divides your technical in-school training into four distinct levels, 1 through 4.
 Each level builds on the knowledge gained in previous ones.

 In addition to your in-school instruction, you’ll need to accrue four years of on-the-job training, working under the supervision of a qualified tradesperson.

 While at BCIT, you’ll learn by: